Home / Blog / Can you book a flight for someone else

 • Some of the reservations may be for your children or other young relatives.

-• Making bookings for tour and travels when your parents or other family members are elderly
+• Making bookings for tours and travels when your parents or other family members are elderly

 • An employer making arrangements for air travel by its employees